-Princess Cruise Line, a subsidiary of Carnival Cruise Lines, has headquarters in California.
+Princess Cruise Line, a Carnival Cruise Lines subsidiary, has California headquarters.
 The cruise line has a fleet of 18 large cruise ships catering to American and international markets.

 The company is one of the largest cruise companies in the world.
 It has more than 30,000 employees and reports revenues above $5 billion annually.